alexjurkiewicz/sydgig/README.md

 How to run the site
 -------------------

+Firstly, create config.ini and edit it:

+1. `cp config.ini.sample config.ini`
+2. `vi config.ini`
-SydGig has two components: the website and the task queue/runner.

-In dev, you can start the components using `./runwebsite.sh` and `./runtaskqueue.sh`.

-In prod, you should host the application using a better web server than Flask's built-in one.
+SydGig as a running application has two components: the website and the background task queue.
+In dev, you can start these components with `./runwebsite.sh` and `./runtaskqueue.sh`.
+In prod, you should host the website using a real server.
 Here's how to do it with Ubuntu + nginx + uwsgi.

 1. Install `uwsgi`, `uwsgi-plugin-python`, `uwsgi-extra` and `nginx`.
 Add config like this to nginx.conf: